 • Check the condition of the soffits and fascia for signs of rot, decay, or damage caused by pests.

-3. Roof Penetrations:
+Roof Penetrations: Vulnerable Points

 • Inspect all roof penetrations, such as chimneys, skylights, vents, and pipes, for signs of damage or deterioration.